mewithoutnara/PointSurfaceTwist/README.md

 bookCollapseSection: true
 ---

-# Abstract
+# Point, Surface, Twist

 Our exploration is rooted in the convergence between theoretical speculation and practical experimentation within sound synthesis.
 Drawing inspiration from Karlheinz Stockhausen's insights into auditory perception, particularly the transformative effects of manipulating point-like signals, we explore properties of specific topological structures.
 In particular, we are interested in the topological composition of the torus and its de-compositional transformation into the Möbius strip.
 Through our experimentation with SuperCollider, we aim to understand whether the intrinsic qualities of these structures can be elucidated through sound synthesis, while we also explore the extrinsic factors that influence their manifestation.
-Furthermore, we ask whether the certain contradictions and tensions inherent in topological properties can be perceived through acoustics and spatialization.
+We ask, whether the certain contradictions and tensions inherent in topological properties can be perceived through acoustics and spatialization.
 This in turn would allow us to bridge the realms of the internal and the external in explorative sound synthesis.

 # Inside- and Outsideness — Oscillating Between Intuition and Counter-Intuition

 We can learn a lot about intuition and counter-intuition when working with topological structures.
 As Barr notes, *"The really high-bouncing topologists not only avoid anything like pictures of these things, they mistrust them. (...) we can, however, get to an understanding of their goal by easy stages, and by looking at certain shapes (or 'spaces') from the topologists" point of view, if we start with ones that we can see and feel"* (Barr, p.
 2).

-A highly intuitive approach would be to do exactly that: to follow the ones we can see (or hear) and feel.
+A highly intuitive approach would be to do exactly that: to follow the shapes we can see, hear and feel.
 The counter-intuitive enters when we side the "high-bouncing topologists" who mistrust pictures and instead focus solely on formulas.
-But as one might expect—and as we aim to demonstrate—intuition and counter-intuition are far more complex.
+But as one might expect — and as we aim to demonstrate — intuition and counter-intuition are far more complex.
 They do not simply align with one method or the other, but rather manifest along both paths.

 Working with abstract formulas or definitions can at times feel surprisingly intuitive, while trying to intuitively grasp topological structures by observing them can quickly become disorienting or counter-intuitive.
 Throughout our process, we have experienced both.
 It is precisely this oscillation between intuition and counter-intuition which interests us.

-This is why we make use of both (sound) images—perceptual representations—and formal mathematical descriptions in our theoretical research and experimental practice.
+This is also why we decided to implement sound and images i.e. perceptual representations, as well as formal mathematical descriptions in our theoretical research and experimental practice.
 The two topological structures we explore are well known in topology.
 While they share certain properties, they also differ in crucial ways.

 ## Torus